kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 <!--
 - `--controllers` enabling all the default controllers plus `BootstrapSigner` and `TokenCleaner` controllers for TLS bootstrap.
-See [TLS Bootstrapping](/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/) for more details
+See [TLS Bootstrapping](/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/) for more details.

 - `--use-service-account-credentials` to `true`
 -->